OSGConnect/connectbook/start/resources/jupyter.md

 ## Meet with a Research Computing Facilitator

-Once OSG staff receive your email verification, a Research Computing Facilitator will contact you within one business day to arrange a short consultation and introduction to JupyterLab resources.
+Once OSG staff receive your email verification, a Research Computing Facilitator will contact you within one business day to arrange a short consultation and introduction to the JupterLab resources.
 During this meeting, our staff will provide personalized start-up guidance per your specific computational research goals and activate your account.
-You will be notified when your account is approved via email.

-Additionally, you will be assigned a "ProjectName" that you can use later in an HTCondor submit file to submit jobs through your JupyterLab interface to HTCondor.
+Following the meeting, the Facilitator will approve your account, add your profile to any relevant JupyterLab ‘project’ names, and ensure that you have access to the JupyterLab.
+(You will receive automated emails for some of these actions, which you can otherwise ignore.)

 ## Upload an SSH Key